 Created in partnership with the Oslo Sport Trauma Research Center, an IOC Research Centre for Prevention of Injury and Protection of Athlete Health, and FIFA Medical Centre of Excellence.

 Simplifies the administration of the OSTRC Questionnaire on Health Problems and related tools and statistics

 Identifies 10x more health problems than conventional injury surveillance systems

-Compatible with FIFA injury definition, the Sport Medicine Diagnostic Coding System (SMDCS) and the Orchard Sports Injury Classification System (OSICS-10)
+Compatible with FIFA injury definition, the Sport Medicine Diagnostic Coding System (SMDCS) and the Orchard Sports Injury and Illness Classification System (OSIICS)

 Athletes use the app to complete a short weekly health survey on their smartphone.
 They report injuries, illnesses, symptoms, time-loss, etc.

 Athletes’ answers are automatically encrypted and stored into a secure database.